skfrost19/Docx-Viewer/README.md

 - If clicking on outline items doesn't navigate correctly, ensure you're using version 1.2.2 or later
 - For documents with duplicate heading names, the extension now correctly navigates to the specific section (fixed in v1.2.2)

+**Toolbar visibility issues:**
+- If toolbar doesn't hide/show properly, ensure you're using version 1.3.0 or later
+- The mini toggle button (⚙️) appears in the top-right corner when toolbar is hidden
+- Use `Ctrl+H` keyboard shortcut as an alternative to button clicks

 **Styling issues:**
 - Verify VS Code theme compatibility
 - Reset zoom to 100%